syncfusion-content/blazor-docs/blazor/dropdown-list/properties.md

 ## ItemsCount

 The data can be fetched in popup based on ItemsCount, when enabled the EnableVirtualization.
+ItemsCount is applicable only when EnableVirtualization is used as true.
+ItemsCount is depends on [EnableVirtualization](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html#Syncfusion_Blazor_DropDowns_SfDropDownList_2_EnableVirtualization)

 Default value of ItemsCount is `5`.